muschellij2/stapler/README.md

 # stapler Package:

-The goal of `stapler` is to provide an implementation of Simultaneous Truth and Performance Level Estimation ‘(STAPLE)’, where there are multiple raters for an object.
+The goal of `stapler` is to provide an implementation of Simultaneous Truth and Performance Level Estimation (STAPLE), where there are multiple raters for an object.

 ## Installation